-If you’re reading this post, you are likely aware that pharmaceutical supply chains in European Union member states must comply with the Falsified Medicines Directive (FMD) by February 9, 2019.
-That date, known as the “big bang,” affects every member of the pharmaceutical value chain, from the marketing authorization holder all the way to the dispenser of the medicine (e.g., hospitals and pharmacies).
+If you’re reading this post, you are likely aware that pharmaceutical supply chains in European Union member states must comply with the Falsified Medicines Directive (EUFMD) by 9 February 2019.
+That date, known as the “big bang,” affects every member of the pharmaceutical value chain, from the marketing authorisation holder all the way to the dispenser of the medicine (i.e., hospitals and pharmacies).

 In this first blog post, we’ll examine how the EU FMD requirements apply to full-line wholesalers, which are businesses that engage in a wide range of activities including purchasing, warehousing, storage, order preparation and delivery of medicines.
 Full-line pharma wholesalers carry and distribute the complete assortment of products in a given geographical area and maintain a central position in the EU supply chain, distributing nearly 75 percent of all medicinal products sold in Europe.

-While marketing authorization holders are responsible for packaging and serializing the drug product, which includes reporting data to the European and National Verification Systems, wholesalers and distributors must verify the authenticity of a unique identifier associated with certain medicinal products in their physical possession according to Article 20 of the EU FMD.
+While marketing authorization holders are responsible for packaging and serialising the drug product, which includes reporting data to the European Medecines Verification Organisationand National Verification Systems, wholesalers and distributors must verify the authenticity of a unique identifier associated with certain medicinal products in their physical possession according to Article 20 of the EU FMD.
 These products include:

 In other words, all products not received directly from the manufacturer or the manufacturer’s official distributor, including all returns, must be verified by the full-line wholesaler under the EU FMD.

 Just as importantly, Article 21 of the EU FMD outlines exemptions from article 20(b).
 Full-line wholesalers do NOT need to verify the authenticity of the UID of a medicinal product in these situations: